 Conservation Science Partners to build and support innovative conservation science capacity in the Truckee-Tahoe region.

-Friends of Squaw Creek for restoration work on Squaw Creek Meadow.
+Friends of (Olympic) Valley for restoration work on (Olympic) Creek Meadow.

 Gateway Mountain Center to support research and educational programs in the Van Norden Meadow.

 New Millennium Dive Expeditions to establish baseline water condition and clarity stations in Lake Tahoe’s near-shore zones.